MartinLogan: Monolith

-By the time of the 1983, Consumer Electronics Show (CES), they had developed a full-range hybrid electrostatic loudspeaker they called the Monolith.
+By the time of the 1983 Consumer Electronics Show (CES), they had developed a full-range hybrid electrostatic loudspeaker they called the Monolith.
 A high-end audio company used a prototype pair in its room at the show to demonstrate its electronics.
 Dealers who heard them were impressed by the sound of the Monoliths and were eager to sell them.
 It was at this point that Sanders and Sutherland put their middle names to the venture and set about satisfying the demand they had created.
 MartinLogan was created.

 Working with one full-time and one part-time employee, they built and shipped the first 10 pairs of Monoliths.
 Sales started to surge in 1985, and the company was finally on a firm footing.
 Sutherland departed to return to his first love, electronics.
 The next year, MartinLogan moved to its current location.
 At the same time, international distribution for the Monolith took off.

 Steady growth followed.
 By 1988, sales had increased tenfold, and the plant had expanded to include a large production space.
 In 1989, and again in 1990, Inc. magazine recognized MartinLogan as one of the 500 fastest-growing privately held companies in the United States.

 In the early 1990s, MartinLogan released the world's first electrostatic home cinema center-channel speaker and on-wall surround channel speakers, establishing the brand in the emerging home theater market.
-It was during this time in the early 1990s, that some of MartinLogan's most popular electrostatic speakers were introduced, including the Aerius, SL3, Quest, and Cinema.
+During this time, some of MartinLogan's most popular electrostatic speakers were introduced, including the Aerius, SL3, Quest, and Cinema.